Best Heavy-Duty Standing Desks for Big Guys: No Wobble

 DeskHaus is a smaller company compared to FlexiSpot or Uplift, and they lean hard into the enthusiast market.
 They’re the kind of company where the owner posts detailed YouTube videos explaining why competitor weight ratings are misleading.
 That transparency is refreshing.

-Frame widths come in 60, 72, and 84 inches.
+The frame accommodates desktops from 43 to 80 inches wide.
 You’ll need to source your own desktop or buy one from DeskHaus directly, which actually lets you pick exactly the material and thickness you want.

 The catch: The price.
 Starting around $900 for the frame alone, plus you need a desktop, this is easily a $1,100+ desk when fully set up.
 The max height of 48.5 inches is slightly lower than some competitors, so if you’re very tall (6’4″+), measure carefully.
 And because DeskHaus is a smaller operation, shipping times can be longer than the big brands.